psychopy/psychopy-edi-survey/README.md

 # edi-survey-code

 This repository stores the anonymised data and data analyses for the survey sent out by *PsychoPy* to gauge equity, diversity, and inclusion among its own user base.
-But the raw data is not stored here.
+But the raw data is not stored here for anonymity purposes - please email a member of the Open Science Tools team if you wish to access the raw data.

 Assuming you have access to the raw `.csv` file,[^1] the `.qmd` files must be run in a particular order in order to render the appropriate output.
 Run the `tidyingAndFormatting.qmd` file first.
 Then run both `codebook.qmd` and `index.qmd`, but not necessarily in that order.